 Personal automobile insurance policies typically don’t cover cars used for commercial purposes.
 Because drivers likely won’t be covered by their insurers if they cause an accident, someone must pay the bills.
 Agency laws in most states make business owners responsible for employee actions, so your restaurant could be liable.
 You need coverage to protect you.

 Am I covered for spoilage if my refrigeration breaks down?

 To ensure coverage in the event of a problem with your refrigerator or freezer, you may need a spoilage coverage endorsement on your BOP.
 Spoilage coverage, sometimes referred to as temperature change coverage, kicks in if heating or cooling equipment breaks down or if a power outage shuts down your system and food spoils.
 It pays out to replace perishable items.

-BOPs generally provide coverage for damage caused by hurricanes, tornadoes and other natural disasters.
-However, flooding is often excluded from commercial property policies.
+BOPs generally provide coverage for damage caused by hurricanes, tornadoes, and other natural disasters.
+However, flooding often is excluded from commercial property policies.
 If your restaurant is located in a flood-prone area, you will need special coverage to ensure your space and equipment is protected in case of a flood.